DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-06-15-request-pe-courses.md

 ### Get in touch

-If you have any questions, contact us at becomingateacher@digital.education.gov.uk.
+If you have any questions, contact us at <becomingateacher@digital.education.gov.uk>.
 If anyone else in your organisation needs to be aware of this email, please forward it to them.

 Regards,
 Becoming a Teacher team